happysoft2018/client-util-app/USER_MANUAL.md

 ## Introduction

-This manual guides you through using the database connection, permission check, and SQL execution features of the Node.js Integrated Utility Tool v1.3.0.
+This manual guides you through using the database connection, permission check, and SQL execution features of the Node.js Integrated Utility Tool v1.3.3.

+### Key Features of v1.3.3

+#### Critical Bug Fix
+- ✅ **Fixed Path Resolution**: Release package now correctly reads resources from executable's directory
+- ✅ **Improved Portability**: Executable works correctly regardless of where it's run from
+- ✅ **Root Cause Fixed**: Changed from `process.cwd()` to `path.dirname(process.execPath)`

 ### Key Features of v1.3.0